 How to Protect Yourself Against Soaring STD Rates: STDS

 It goes without saying that anyone who is sexually active can get an STD; from Chlamydia to Gonorrhoea, STDs do not discriminate.
 Regardless of what your gender, ethnicity, religion or background is, anyone who is actively having sex can catch STDs.
 While it is true that people aged between 16-24 are more at risk of getting an STI, that does not mean that other age groups are not susceptible to STDs such as Genital Warts, Syphilis and Hepatitis B , with some STDs like Gonorrhoea having long term health issues such as pelvic inflammatory disease (PID), which can lead to infertility, long-term pelvic and abdominal pain or an ectopic pregnancy (a pregnancy that develops outside the uterus) if left untreated.
 Most STDs are treatable, with only HIV, AIDS, Oral Herpes, Genital Herpes, HPV and Chronic Hepatitis B having no known cure, but it is always best to seek treatment as soon as you exhibit symptoms or sense that something is off with your physical and emotional wellbeing.
 After all except for colds and flu, STIs are the most common contagious (easily spread) infections in the United States, with millions of new cases each year and similar results in the UK.
 Although as I said earlier some STIs can be treated and cured, others cannot, so it’s best to seek help whenever possible.
+Be mindful and take care of your sexual health.

 I’m here to dispel some myths and stereotypes surrounding STD talk, to show how you can protect yourself against soaring STD rates, and not need to do anything as dramatic as ‘pledging abstinence’ as some advice forums might declare you do.
 Instead, I’m going to give you the lowdown on how you can not only stay safe during sex but also educate yourself and others, including potential partners on STDs, and what you can do to make sure that you can still enjoy sex, while being STD free.
 Catch my drift?
 From being more open and honest with your partner or partners about your sexual history, to getting tested regularly to ensure your sexual health is at its prime, here are some tips on protecting yourself and others against the rise of STDs in the modern age.